Beautiful Monsters Tour: Aftermath

 Following their departure, Hole had a series of shows in North America and the United Kingdom.
-They joined the British Glastonbury Festival in Pilton, Somerset, England on June 22, 1999, and performed two shows with the female-focused music festival Lilith Fair on August 10, 1999, at the Polaris Amphitheater in Columbus, Ohio and August 11, 1999, at the Riverbend Music Center in Cincinnati, respectively.
+They joined the British Glastonbury Festival in Pilton, Somerset, England on June 22, 1999, and were slated to perform two shows with the female-focused music festival Lilith Fair on August 10, 1999, at the Polaris Amphitheater in Columbus, Ohio, and August 11, 1999, at the Riverbend Music Center in Cincinnati, respectively, but later decided against it, with Courtney Love later saying the tour offered them "like five dollars" and commenting that her band would be "saving" Lilith Fair by bringing actual rock and roll to the otherwise softer-edged lineup dominated by mellow singer-songwriters.
 Marilyn Manson resumed the tour on March 21, 1999, renaming it the Rock Is Dead Tour after their single "Rock Is Dead", despite the fact that the name was already being used by American rock bands Korn and Rob Zombie for their own concurrent joint U.S. tour.
 Manson kept all of the remaining scheduled engagements intact.

-Imperial Teen's billing was withdrawn in favor of Grammy-nominated American psychobilly band Nashville Pussy, who took over the opening act slot from Monster Magnet beginning from the April 2, 1999 concert at the Memorial Coliseum in Winston-Salem, North Carolina until the completion of all North American dates on the tour.
+Imperial Teen's billing was withdrawn in favor of Grammy-nominated American psychobilly band Nashville Pussy, who took over the opening act slot from Monster Magnet beginning from the April 2, 1999, concert at the Memorial Coliseum in Winston-Salem, North Carolina, until the completion of all North American dates on the tour.
 Manson explained to MTV that the initial inclusion of Imperial Teen on the tour was "by Courtney's request.
 I think we're probably better off, because that would've been an additional torment for our fans that they didn't need."
 He added that while he enjoyed their music on CD, he felt there was too much difference in their musical and performance approach for their continued inclusion on the tour to work.

+Imperial Teen instead were enlisted by Hole as opening band for their own North American tour dates.

 Marilyn Manson released a live video album on November 2, 1999, titled God Is in the T.V., which contained unreleased footage including a behind-the-scenes backstage look at some of the experiences the band underwent during the Beautiful Monsters Tour.
 He claimed it clarified the real motive for Hole's departure.
 He added, "There's a really great speech [Love] gives about me and her insecurity and lack of fans at the concerts.
 Although it disparages her somewhat, I find it very amusing."
 He also released a live album on November 12, 1999, titled The Last Tour on Earth that documented curated performances by his band from various concerts during the tour.